 Becca remains hesitant to restart any psychotropic medications but has increased the frequency of her psychotherapy sessions to twice a week.
 She loves cycling and is also going to a meditation group on the weekends.
-She practices breathing techniques at home which have helped to reduce her stress level.
-She had been advised to avoid smoking, alcohol and other substances, and to maintain a healthy diet and regular exercise by her REI specialist.
+She practices breathing techniques at home which have helped reduce her stress level.
+Her REI specialist has advised to avoid smoking, alcohol, and other substances and to maintain a healthy diet and regular exercise.
 The doctor has met with the couple and provided education about the anticipated workup.
-Becca is informed that the potential treatment may include the use of medications such as clomiphene citrate, oral contraceptives, medroxyprogesterone, Gonadotropin releasing hormone agonists (GnRH), and Purified FSH and LH, and HCG.
-She is informed that depending on the results of the testing, she may or may not need in vitro fertilization (IVF), which may cost \$10,000 - \$20,000 per cycle.
-Her insurance company has informed her that assisted reproductive treatments are not covered by her plan.
+Becca is informed that the potential treatment may include the use of medications such as clomiphene citrate, oral contraceptives, medroxyprogesterone, Gonadotropin-releasing hormone agonists (GnRH), purified FSH and LH, and HCG.
+She is informed that depending on the testing results, she may or may not need in vitro fertilization (IVF), which may cost \$10,000 - \$20,000 per cycle.
+Her insurance company has informed her that her plan does not cover assisted reproductive treatments.

-The couple recently visited Becca's family in California where over a family dinner, her sister announced that she is pregnant with her second child.
-Becca felt guilty that in spite of feeling happy for her sister, she also had feelings of anger and envy.
-She has noticed that lately Rob has not been his usual self, has been more withdrawn and often excuses himself from social activities.
-He has admitted feeling sad about being around other couples with children and about their own infertility.
-Becca returns to your office deeply distressed.
-The session is focused on feelings of anger, envy and a sense of worthlessness she felt during the California visit.
+The couple recently visited Becca's family in California, where her sister announced that she is pregnant with her second child.
+Becca felt guilty that, despite feeling happy for her sister, she also had feelings of anger and envy.
+She has noticed that Rob has not been his usual self, has been more withdrawn, and often excuses himself from social activities.
+He has admitted feeling sad about being around other couples with children and about their infertility.
+Becca returns to your office, deeply distressed.
+The session focuses on feelings of anger, envy, and a sense of worthlessness she felt during the California visit.